-- Revenues:
+- Revenues and other Resources;

 - Expenditures;

 - Composition of Cash Reserves; and

 - Composition of Fund Balance.

 The numbering scheme noted below refers to the line numbers on Tables 2-1, 2-2, 2-3, and 2-4.
 The amounts in the FY 2015 Actual column are as published in the District's Comprehensive Annual Financial Report (CAFR) for FY 2015.